9x6/TUoS-MALDI-practical/initialR.md

 ```
 Below the code pane there is a console pane, which is minimised as a bar by default.
 You can bring it up by double clicking it, or using the resize buttons on the right in the bar.
 You can run code in here directly, but it is better practice to save all your code in Markdown (or R script in some cases).
 Nevertheless, the occasional quick calculation that isn't core to the code (e.g. `sqrt(1024)`) can be run this way.

 Through the tutorial there a questions to help you think about the steps that are being taken.
 To enable you to work at your own pace, and to be more independent of an audio/video conferencing, the answers are usually included in the tutorial.
 To avoid cases where you automatically read the answer before you've had a chance to think, the answers are in collapsed text blocks.
-These blocks are indicated by a triangle icon followed by a label (usually 'answer') and can be openend by clicking the icon or label:
+These blocks are indicated by a triangle icon followed by a label (usually 'answer') and can be opened by clicking the icon or label:

 <details>
   <summary>Answer</summary>